Problems with friendship - for kids

 Watch the expression on people's faces.
 Don't interrupt.
 If they look busy and hardworking don't try to start a conversation.

-Watch the popular TV shows and find out about the things other kids are talking about or are interested in so that you can join in their conversations.
+Watch the popular TV shows, movies or computer games to find out about the things other kids are talking about or are interested in so that you can join in their conversations.
 Join in their games and activities too.
 Practise how to ask about joining in.
 If they already have even teams you might ask someone if you could have turns with them.

 If you have a ball or some other thing to play with ask others to join in with you.
 If you don't feel confident about asking the "popular" kids, ask kids who don't have friends to play with to join with you.